 A typical cost for a solar system that would service a 1500-2000 square foot house might fall in about $20,000 - $25,000 (an example, not a quote).
 Financing that solar system would be the only cost to producing electricity for your home.

 However, purchasing electricity monthly from utility would probably be a multiple of that amount over the next 25 years.
 So even if the system ended up costing you $25,000, that's all you would ever pay for electricity.

 I hope that this has given you a good foundation so you can make a decision on what kind of solar system is best for your home.
 Solar panels on your Texas roof are your own mini power generation plant.
 You will own this power plant - it will be part of your home.

 Producing your own power will provide peace of mind, increased home value, a cleaner environment, and lots of electricity that is produced by only using sunlight as its fuel.

-No two ways about it solar panels are a great choice for energy independence in your Texas home!
-If you are interested in living in a solar-powered home check out our free quiz to see if your home is a good fit for solar panels here, We would love to help you get started on your solar panel journey!
+Solar panels are an excellent choice for energy independence in your Texas home!
+If you are interested in living in a solar-powered home, check out our free quiz to see if your home is a good fit for solar panels here, We would love to help you get started on your solar panel journey!